simonchen/RedMi4-Havoc-Android10/README.md

 ## fbind (magisk 20.4 support)
-Although, Storage Access Framework would be helpful for use of SD Card, but some Apps (such as GCam ) still have no interface to permit App. to use SD Card, I found that 3rd party fbind utility for resolve this issue, that you can mount folder from internal storage pointing to external SD Card folder.
+Although, Storage Access Framework would be helpful for use of SD Card, but some Apps (such as GCam ) still have no interface to permit App. to use SD Card, I found that 3rd party fbind utility for resolve this issue, that you can mount folder from internal storage folder to external SD Card folder.

 ### what's fbind ?
 This is an advanced mounting utility for folders, EXT4 images (loop devices), LUKS/LUKS2 encrypted volumes, regular partitions and more.